OscarGitProjects/RabbitMQ-Simple-Producer/Readme.md

 ﻿This is a implementation of a message sender/producer to a queue in RabbitMQ.
-In this version i have implemented queue with messages, direct exchange queue with messages, topic exchange with messages and header exchange with messages
+In this version i have implemented queue with messages, direct exchange queue, topic exchange queue, header exchange queue and fanout exchange queue
 You use this together with the sender/producer in the project RabbitMQ-Simple-Consumer.

 First you run the message consumer.
 The RabbitMQ-Simple-Consumer project.
 In the menu you choose what kind of queue you want to use.